 If you enjoy a little history smattered in with world-class skiing, then an Engelberg-Titlis ski vacation will be the perfect Alpine respite.
-This tucked-away, ancient village in Central Swizterland was founded by Benedictine monks in 1120.
+This tucked-away, ancient village in Central Switzerland was founded by Benedictine monks in 1120.
 In fact, the monks brought skiing to the area in the early 20th century.
 Because the area is easily accessed via Zurich or Lucerne it became a popular spa retreat for elite Europeans in the 19th century.
-Despite its historical foothold, or perhaps because of it, Engelbert-Titlis resort has seen many technological firsts, including The Rotair, the world's first revolving cable car, and Europe’s highest suspended bridge, the Titlis Cliff Walk and Ice Flyer—six-person—chairlift, which opened in 2000.
+Despite its historical foothold, or perhaps because of it, Engelberg-Titlis resort has seen many technological firsts, including The Rotair, the world's first revolving cable car, and Europe’s highest suspended bridge, the Titlis Cliff Walk and Ice Flyer—six-person—chairlift, which opened in 2000.

 Like many other ski resorts in the Alps, Engelberg-Titlis offers spectacular views for non-skiers thanks to its intricate chairlift and tram system.
-Other non-skiing activities including, sledding, snow tubing, snowshoeing, winter hiking and cross-country skiing.
+Other non-skiing activities include sledding, snow tubing, snowshoeing, winter hiking and cross-country skiing.

 Klein (Mount) Titlis 9,934-foot and its neighboring snowy peaks create a dramatic centerpiece while skiing in Engelberg.
 The 6,463-foot ascent to the top of the resort yields exceptional views; it’s said you can see 80 percent of Switzerland.
 Many lifts serve the snowy pistes, offering numerous descents of varying difficulty for skiers.